 Pack your patience.
 Along 1,700 miles, something will likely happen that isn’t in your plan.
-A flat tire, TWO flat tires, road closure, stubborn herd of bison, storm, avalanche–anything is possible and should be expected.
+A flat tire, TWO flat tires, road closures, a stubborn herd of bison, storms, an avalanche–anything is possible and should be expected.

 Seriously enjoy the travel.
 Sure, a lot can go wrong and it may not be an easy drive, but that also makes it part of the adventure!
 This type of adventuring allows you to meet and connect with fellow travelers along the same route.